ivanxavier7/three.js/02 - Advanced/README.md

 # 5 - Environment Mapping and AI

+1. Download resources
+2. Implementation
-1. Blur and Light
+3. Blur and Light
-2. HDRI Equirectangular Environment Map
+4. HDRI Equirectangular Environment Map
-3. Generate HDRI
+5. Generate HDRI
-4. Bring object inside Environment Map closer to the ground
+6. Bring object inside Environment Map closer to the ground
-5. Real-Time Environment Map
+7. Real-Time Environment Map

+## 5.1.
+Download Resources
 See how to load models or environment maps in the basics part

 Models